-Reports of sexual misconduct or interpersonal violence will be reviewed promptly, fairly, and impartially.
+Reports of sexual misconduct or interpersonal violence will be reviewed promptly, fairly and impartially.
 University investigators and administrators receive regular training on how to investigate and conduct hearings in a manner that protects your safety, the rights of parties involved, and promotes accountability.
-Throughout the university process, the Complainant and Respondent are allowed the same opportunities to present their information and be notified of the outcome.
+Throughout the university process, the complainant and respondent are allowed the same opportunities to present their information and receive notification of the outcome.